Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 Sophia Wilhelmina of Nassau, Queen of Sweden (and Norway until 1905)

 Sophia of Nassau was born on July 9, 1836, at Biebrich Palace in Wiesbaden-Biebrich, Germany.
 She was the daughter of Wilhelm, Duke of Nassau and Princess Pauline of Württemberg.
-Sophia married the future Oscar II in 1857 and was received enthusiastically in Sweden because Oscar’s older brother and wife could not have any more children.
+Sophia married the future Oscar II in 1857 and she was enthusiastically received in Sweden because Oscar’s older brother and wife could not have any more children.

-Queen Sophia died at Stockholm Palace on December 30, 1913, at age 77 and was buried at Riddarholmen Church.
+Queen Sophia died at Stockholm Palace on December 30, 1913, at age 77, and was buried at Riddarholmen Church.

 Gustaf V, King of Sweden (reigned December 8, 1907 – October 29, 1950)